CupNoodlez/PPL-Lexer/README.md

   ```
   Tabs appear as `^I`.
 If found, replace them with spaces.

+  > To avoid tabs entirely, write the code snippet on vs code.

 - All commands should be run from the project root directory.